unl-ml-art/generative-text-ReactiveResonance/README.md

 Speech can be a weapon or a tool of silver tongues.
 Some cause catastrophe, and some spark great awakenings.

-I would like to combine some of the most famous speeches or excerpts from a wide range of morality with the goal of creating the most impactful speech without a human author.
+Here I have (hopefully) combined some of the most famous/imfluential speeches or excerpts from a wide range of morality.
+The goal is creating the most impactful speech without a human author.

-If this is too cliche, I have an even more cliche idea to auto generate quotes from these speeches in the same vein as InspiroBot

 ## Model/Data

 The generative text with require several famous speeches from various authors.

-- A few names that come up at first are Ghandi, MLK Jr., Timothy Mcvay, Abraham Lincoln, Jesus, FDR, Carl Sagan (speaking to congress)
+-The authors collected for this project in roughly even manner are: Ghandi, MLK, Jesus, Hitler, Idi Amin, Nelson Mandela, Timothy Mcveigh, Carl Sagan, Sadam Hussein.

-- An AI best for long term information digestion is prefered
+- GPT2 with fine tuning (an AI best for long term information digestion was the preference)

 - The model should be able to interpret scripts of speeches into repeatable patterns with interchangable variables.
 These variables change the minor aspects while retaining the core speech style throughout.

 ## Code (WIP)